hudora/node-http-auth-proxy/README.md

 ----------

 * the proxy allows to configuration URL paths which shouldn't be authenticated.
-To do so there's the `exceptions` configuration option.
-The options contains a list of regular expressions to be matched against the requested URL:
+To do so there is the `exceptions` configuration option.
+The option is a list of regular expressions to be matched against the requested URL for each request:
       "exceptions": [
          "^/api.php",
          "^/icons/(.*)"